bitnami/charts-syncer/docs/kubernetes-deployment.md

 A native way of having two Helm Chart repositories synced is to run charts-syncer periodically using a Kubernetes CronJob.

-The [deployment/](/deployment) directory contains a set of Kubernetes templates that must be used to follow the guide below.

 ### Step 0: Retrieve git repository

-First step is to retrieve the repository where the k8s deployment templates are placed
+The [deployment/](/deployment) directory in this repository contains a set of Kubernetes templates that must be used to follow the guide below.

 ```bash
 $ git clone https://github.com/bitnami-labs/charts-syncer.git